Special offer

 Social media checks

-Depending on the nature of your applicant’s future role, you may want to run a pre-employment screening of their online and social media presence or content.
-For example, a social media check may be relevant if you are recruiting for a role that will involve the employee using their personal accounts to share company content, in which case their social media presence should ideally reflect the professionalism that you would want your representatives to portray.
+Some employers choose to review publicly available online or social-media content where it is relevant to the role.
+When doing so, many aim to apply their policy consistently and consider that online information may lack full context.
+For example, a social media check may be relevant if you are recruiting for a role that will involve the employee using their personal accounts to share company content, in which case their social media presence often needs to reflect the level of professionalism expected of employees representing the organisation.

 Qualification checks

-You may wish to carry out checks to make sure that your candidate has the qualifications that they claim to have on their application.
+You may wish to verify that candidates hold the qualifications they list in their application.
 While this is not always required by law for every role, it is important if you are recruiting for a vocational position that requires a highly specialised set of skills or training such as a doctor, architect or engineer.
-In some industries, it is a requirement that these candidates have a professional membership, for example the British Medical Association.
-You should ask these applicants to provide their vocational or degree certificate(s).
-There are an increasing number of forged certificates in the job market, so if you have any doubts about the legitimacy of your candidate’s certificates, you can contact the relevant examination board.
+Some professions require candidates to hold specific qualifications or professional registrations.

 Employee reference checks